ronilumpo/COMPSE200_L/README.md

 This is a project template for students participating in Software Testing course at Tampere University.

-The repository only contains the source code that is under testing, `package.json` skeleton and LICENSE file.
+The repository contains the source code that is under testing, test scripts, `package.json` skeleton and LICENSE file.

 Source code folder contains a separate license file that must **NOT** be removed under any circumstances!